-The Valedictorian and Salutatorian of the senior class at BHS will be determined after the close of the 3rd marking period of the senior year.
+The Valedictorian and Salutatorian of the senior class at BHS will be determined after final exams are graded in June of the senior year.
+Beginning with the class of 2021, the Valedictorian and Salutatorian will be determined after the close of 3rd marking period of the senior year.